-Plant-Based Bioidentical Hormones,
+Transcript: Plant-Based Bioidentical Hormones

-Thanks to some high-profile celebrity endorsements, interest then switched to so-called compounded bio-identical hormones, from plant rather than equine sources and advertised as not carrying the same risks.
-But what does the science say?
-A bunch of new reviews out on the subject from the American College of OB/GYNS, Mayo Clinic to the editors in chief of the Journal of the International Menopause Society.
-They all concluded that bio-identical hormones, being bio-identical, carried the same risks, benefits, and side effects, which is not a good thing.
+Thanks to high-profile celebrity endorsements, though, interest then switched to so-called compounded bioidentical hormones—from plant rather than equine sources, and advertised as not carrying the same risks.

+What does the science say?
+A bunch of new reviews on the subject out from the American College of OB/GYNs, the Mayo Clinic, to the editors-in-chief of the Journal of the International Menopause Society.
+All concluded that bioidentical hormones, being bioidentical, carried the same risks, benefits, and side effects—which is not a good thing.

-As they like to brag on their website the Medical Letter does not accept grants, from any source, donations, from any one, funding—from any entity, they won’t let their work be used for promotional purposes and they don’t accept any advertising.
+As they like to brag on their website, The Medical Letter does not accept grants— from any source; donations—from any one; funding—from any entity.
+They won’t let their work be used for promotional purposes, and they don’t accept any advertising.

-They recently reviewed bio-identical hormones and came to the same conclusion: “There is no acceptable evidence that bio-identical hormones are safe or effective.
+They recently reviewed bioidentical hormones, and came to the same conclusion: “There is no acceptable evidence that ‘bioidentical’ hormones are safe or effective.
 Patients should be discouraged from taking them.”